Avanis-GmbH/shopware-kit/README.md

 #### Update and Insert

-Update and Insert actions a handled by the same method `Upsert`.
+Update and Insert actions are handled by the same method `Upsert`.
 The shopware API provides the `/api/_action/sync` endpoint, which can be used to update and insert data.

 ```go
 	category := model.Category{